Easy Chicken and Escarole Soup Recipe (35 Minute Lunch)

 • Leeks – With a mild onion-like taste, leeks contribute a subtle and slightly sweet flavor to the soup, complementing the other ingredients and enhancing the overall taste.

-• Scallions – These green onions add a fresh and oniony kick to the soup, providing a burst of flavor.
+• Scallions These green onions add a fresh and oniony kick to the soup, providing a burst of flavor.

-• Cooked chicken meat – Whether it’s leftover chicken or a rotisserie chicken breast, the cooked chicken meat adds protein and a rich, savory flavor to the soup.
+• Cooked chicken meat – Whether it’s leftover chicken or a rotisserie chicken breast, the cooked chicken meat adds a rich, savory flavor to the soup.
 Make sure the chicken is cut or pulled into bite-size pieces.

 • Cheese tortellini – The cheese-filled pasta adds a delightful and comforting element to the soup, making it a more satisfying and complete meal.
 The tortellini also absorbs the flavors of the broth, enhancing its overall taste.